MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-connections.md

 > [!NOTE]
 > Desktop flows connection cannot be shared with other users.

-There's two different methods to connect Power Automate with your machines (or groups).
+There are two different methods to connect Power Automate with your machines (or groups).

 ## Connect with username and password